FRAOTIAC/telegram_chat_bot/README.md

 ## Contributing

-Telegram Chat Bot is an open source project, and contributions are welcome!
+Telegram ChatGPT Bot is an open source project, and contributions are welcome!
 If you'd like to contribute, please create a pull request with your changes.

 ## License

-Telegram Chat Bot is released under the MIT License.
+Telegram ChatGPT Bot is released under the MIT License.
 See [LICENSE](https://opensource.org/license/mit/) for details.

 ## Claims
 We would like to acknowledge the assistance of the ChatGPT AI language model in writing this README file.
 The ChatGPT API was used to generate intelligent responses to user queries.